 “A 50-year-old may have hypertension and high cholesterol that increase their risk for heart disease, but they may not have it to the same extent as a survivor,” he said, explaining that survivors are often treated as though they have simply aged early and have the same conditions as older individuals.
 “So, understanding that informs the type of screening that we do, such that we can’t just apply the screening guidelines that we would apply for a 50-year-old down to a 30-year-old.
 We have to develop unique guidelines that meet the type of diversity of chronic health conditions to survivors.”

 Dr. Bhakta is even thinking about using the cumulative burden metric to develop an educational tool similar to a retirement calculator.
 The calculator could empower survivors by showing them areas of risk and where they need to adopt healthier habits, like quitting smoking or losing weight, to decrease those risks and improve their health over the next years of their life.

 But Dr. Bhakta is just getting started.
 He has so many ideas for how the cumulative burden tool could be improved and used to benefit childhood cancer survivors the world over, and he is grateful to St. Baldrick’s for helping him make this possible.
 The Fellow grant he received not only boosted the credibility of his work and the legitimacy of the area of research, it boosted him personally as well, Dr. Bhakta said.

 “Because you never really know the impact of your work until you’ve had others that have looked at it and believed in you, such that you are able to move forward with it,” he explained.

-The effects of childhood cancer are lifelong — but they don’t have to be.
+The effects of childhood cancer are lifelong — but it doesn’t have to stay that way.
 Fund the best research today and give childhood cancer survivors the chance to live full, healthy lives.